Ultimate College Station Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will show you if the property is a smart use of your own funds.
-Take your estimated Net Operating Income (NOI) and divide it by your investment cash budget.
-The result will be a percentage.
-The higher the percentage, the sooner your investment will be repaid and you’ll begin gaining profits.
-Funded investments will have a higher cash-on-cash return because you will be utilizing less of your cash.
+A short-term rental's cash-on-cash return can inform you if the venture is a practical use of your own funds.
+Take your projected Net Operating Income (NOI) and divide it by your investment cash budget.
+The result is a percentage.
+When a venture is high-paying enough to pay back the investment budget soon, you will have a high percentage.
+Funded ventures will have a higher cash-on-cash return because you are utilizing less of your funds.

 Average Short-Term Rental Capitalization (Cap) Rates